rhdpin/nhltv-fetcher/README.md

 * Download game as MP4 file
 * View game stream with VLC without saving to file
 * Publish game feed as HTTP-stream for devices not capable accessing games in other means
-* Supports Windows, MacOS and Linux

 ## Requirements
 * Active NHL.TV subscription is needed
 * Same geo-blocking restrictions affect use of this application as using NHL.TV in general
+* Windows, MacOS or Linux operating system

 ## Installation
+Installation can be done using three methods: building from sources, using the released binaries or by using the Docker container.

 ### Method 1: Build the sources and install dependencies
 1. [Install .NET Framework SDK](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)
 2. [Install Streamlink](https://github.com/streamlink/streamlink). `nhltv-fetcher` assumes that `streamlink` executable can be found from PATH.